Nikos Pantidos

 Nikos Pantidos (Νίκος Παντίδος; born 19 April 1991) is a Greek professional footballer who plays as a defender.

 Career

 Pantidos started playing football at Ethnikos academy in Pallini.
-In 2004, he joined Panathinaikos FC football academy and became an important member of their youth team which lead the club's officials to offer him his first professional contract.
+In 2004, he joined Panathinaikos football academy and became an important member of their youth team which lead the club's officials to offer him his first professional contract.
 On 30 January 2008, Pantidos signed a three-year deal with the Panathinaikos A-team.
-In 2013 he joined Panionios G.S.S., and in 2014 he became their captain.
-On 6 August 2016, after six months with the Slovakian club Dukla Banská Bystrica, Pantidos signed a year contract with Cypriot club Aris Limassol for an undisclosed fee.
+In 2013 he joined Panionios, and in 2014 he became their captain.
+On 6 August 2016, after six months with the Slovak club Dukla Banská Bystrica, Pantidos signed a year contract with Cypriot club Aris Limassol for an undisclosed fee.